simtex-dev/engine/README.md

 program will output the `tex` file, as well as `pdf`, if `-b` was used, in `./out` inside the folder of the input if there is no output folder given.
 See the [documentation of arguments and configuration file](./examples/config/README.md).

+# Program features

+1. Convert a whole directory of files into LaTeX. `simtex` allows conversion of bunch of files in all at once.
+2. 'simtex' supports different compilers.
+3. Interoperation between LaTeX and raw files. `simtex` is a program that works based on the rules defined by user in `simtex.json`, which it uses to convert the document given by the user.
+4. Autocorrect (**beta**) of spelling mistakes in the document.
+5. Automatic replacement (**beta**) of unicode characters and ASCII symbols that represent mathematical symbol or anything that is defined by user to their respective LaTeX command or the defined command by the user.

 # Installation